-Who Should Try Laser Lipo
+Who Can Try Laser Lipo

-The ideal candidate for laser fat removal is someone already committed to making healthy lifestyle changes and who doesn't have a lot of weight to lose but is more concerned about problem areas, particularly in the hips, waist, and thighs, says Peter LePort, MD, a bariatric surgeon and medical director of MemorialCare Center for Obesity in California who uses fat sculpting laser in his practice.
+The ideal candidate for laser fat removal is someone already committed to making healthy lifestyle changes and who doesn't have a lot of weight to lose but is more concerned about problem areas, particularly in the hips, waist, and thighs, says Peter LePort, M.D., a bariatric surgeon and medical director of MemorialCare Center for Obesity in California who uses fat sculpting laser in his practice.
 "This is not useful for people who are obese or looking to lose a lot of weight but it works great for tweaking individual body parts after losing weight or having plastic surgery," he says.

 You also need to have enough time in your schedule to commit to multiple sessions each week for several weeks.
 The Zerona website recommends not going more than 72 hours between treatments for best results.